 New tax arbitrage opportunities are good news for equipment owners who take the initiative to carefully engage with their tax advisors and qualified intermediary to ensure their goals are met and that the planning process fits squarely within the parameters of the law.
 With proper planning, 2017 tax reform could present your business with a rare opportunity.

-For more on 2017 tax reform or if you’d like additional information on tax arbitrage opportunities, contact me today.
+For more on 2017 tax reform or if you’d like additional information on tax arbitrage opportunities, contact us today.